Squwiddly/Chromadvisor/README.md

 # Starting the main event loop for the GUI
 root.mainloop()
 ```
-OR, if you don't want the interface :
+OR, if you do not want the interface:

 ```python
 from src.chromadvisor_pack.functions_without_interface import get_smiles, find_functional_groups, calculate_logp_and_recommend_solvent, display_molecule_2d, generate_3d_structure